stephfrian/cse15l-lab-reports/LabReport4.md

 Keys pressed/Typed: `javac Te<tab>` `<enter>`

 I typed `javac Te<tab>` because I didn't have the javac command saved in my search history.
-I used the tab key after typing "Te" to autofill the TestListExamples.java file.
-Then I pressed "enter" to run the tests and demonstrate they fail.
+I used `<tab>` after typing "Te" to autofill the TestListExamples.java file.
+Then I pressed `<enter>` to run the tests and demonstrate they fail.

 ## Step 7: Editing the Code File to Fix the Failing Test
 ![pasted image 0 (3)](https://user-images.githubusercontent.com/110694499/221438289-d3db8456-9473-48a2-893d-2cc62296a108.png)